A Way Abroad Logo

 The ultimate resource for women dreaming of a life abroad

-How to Find a Job Teaching English in Prague
+How to Teach English in Prague

 write for us!

-Requirements to teach in the Czech Republic:
+Requirements to Teach in the Czech Republic

 • TEFL Certificate or CELTA (can be obtained in CR, check below)